-- 3.3.54 Hydropower can provide relatively predictable and, in some cases, flexible low carbon generation but total capacity is limited by the topography of the UK.
-Wave and tidal can also provide relatively predictable low carbon power and could play a role in future if their costs can be reduced.
-However, total capacity is limited for tidal power and wave power is very closely correlated with wind. - 3.3.55 These technologies, as with most other renewables, help provide security of supply as they are not reliant on fuel for generation and can improve reliability where they are not correlated with wind and solar. - 3.3.56 However, due to limitations on the total capacity that could be installed, as they may not always be able to provide electricity when there is low output from wind and solar and their current costs, further additional forms of generating capacity will be required to meet our energy objectives.
+- 3.3.56 Hydropower can provide relatively predictable and, in some cases, flexible low carbon generation but total capacity is limited by the topography of the UK.
+Wave and tidal can also provide relatively predictable low carbon power and could play a role in future their costs can be reduced.
+However, total capacity is limited for tidal power and wave power is very closely correlated with wind. - 3.3.57 These technologies, as with most other renewables, help provide security of supply as they are not reliant on fuel for generation and can improve reliability where they are not correlated with wind and solar. - 3.3.58 However, due to limitations on the total capacity that could be installed, as they may not always be able to provide electricity when there is low output from wind and solar and their current costs, further https://infrastructure.planninginspectorate.gov.uk/projects/eastern/the-sizewell-c-project/ additional forms of generating capacity will be required to meet our energy objectives.